-IUS-TV media adviser, Student Media Liaison/Digital Production Manager
+IUSTV media adviser, Student Media Liaison/Digital Production Manager

-Most recently, he spent eight years at Samford University where he was the student media adviser for The Samford Crimson and taught classes like writing and editing, social media and mass media and society.
+He then spent eight years at Samford University where he was the student media adviser for The Samford Crimson and taught classes like writing and editing, social media and mass media and society.
 His students won more than 70 regional and national print and broadcast awards during his time there.

 In his free time Kenny reads, takes photographs and builds things.
 He rides a bicycle (sometimes fast, usually slow), and has raced bikes in Ireland, Italy and France and a half-dozen states.
 He’s a SCUBA diver.
 He’s also run the world’s slowest marathon and a perfectly average 70.3 half Ironman.

 Kenny is married to Dr. Lauren Reichart Smith an associate professor of sports media at The Media School.